-One argument for special laws is that hate crimes otherwise might be treated less seriously than ordinary crimes, precisely because most people do not feel threatened by them or because the public is unsympathetic to their victims.
-Certainly this was will be punished just as severely as if he had wronged a Christian or a white-and his motivation, whether bigotry, greed, or simple viciousness, won't matter in either case.
+ut the promise of a liberal democracy is that members of minority groups will be protected from aggression, just like everyone else.
+If someone wrongs a Jew or a black, he will be punished just as severely as if he had wronged a Christian or a white-and his motivation, whether bigotry, greed, or simple viciousness, won't matter in either case.
 You correct unequal protection by making it equal, not by reversing it.

 By punishing opinions, hate-crime laws institutionalize the very bigotry they seek to prevent: They treat some individuals as second-class citizens simply because of the ideas they hold.
-And they treat some targets, such as Catholic churches, as more important than others, such as abortion clinics (leading, of course, to the charge that vandalizing an abortion clinic is a hate crime against women).
+And they treat some targets, such as Catholic churches, as more important than others, such as abortion clinics (leading, of course, to the charge that vandalizing an abortion clinic is a hate crime abortion clinic is a hate crime against women).
 Like affirmative action, hate-crime laws enforce a double standard in the name of treating individuals equally.